UmutErgenn/UmutErgenn/README.md

 ### Hi there 👋
 ✨My name is Umut Ergen, ı am a 23 years old QA/SDET both manual and automation.
-I create and execute test scripts by using Java, Selenium WebDriver, Maven, jUnit.
+I create and execute test scripts by using Java, Selenium WebDriver, Cucumber, Maven, jUnit.
 I have hands on experience with all parts of Functional testing, black box testing.

 I have hands on experience on Agile methodology and Scrum.
 Participated and contributed in all activities in all phases of Agile software development and test development life cycle